Causal Bandits without Graph Learning: Analysis of raps for Single Parent Case

 Notice that in the condition of \cref{thm:log-condition} there is no restriction on the structure of the ancestors of $P$.
-Thus, if the number of ancestors of $P$ is sufficient we have that \ac{raps} enjoys logarithmic bound on the expected number of interventions.
+Thus, if the number of ancestors of $P$ is sufficient we have that \ac{raps} has at most logarithmic number of distinct node interventions.
 At the same time, when there are more than constant number of non-ancestors, \cref{thm:log-condition} requires them to have a certain structure.
 Consider, for example, the line graph in \cref{fig:line-graph}.
 In this case the candidate family consists of the sets $\cbr{X_1,\dots,X_{i-1}}$ and $\cbr{P,X_1,\dots,X_{i-1}}$ for $i\in[n-1]$.
 The condition of \cref{thm:log-condition} still holds since for every candidate set $\cC\in\bcC_{\bcG}(P)$ it holds that there is a $\beta$-fraction of ``heavy'' non-ancestors of $P$ in $\bcG_\cC$.
 Such non-ancestors contain many other non-ancestors of $P$ as their descendants.
 To see this, let $\cC=\cbr{X_1,\dots,X_{i-1}}$ for some $i\in[n-1]$ (the other case is similar) and consider the set $\cbr{X_1,\dots,X_{\lfloor{i/2}\rfloor}}$.
 Each node in this set has at least $i/2$ descendants and there are at least $i/2-1$ such nodes.
 Thus, the condition holds for $\alpha,\beta$ close to $\frac12$.
 Note also that even if $P$ is not the first node in a topological ordering of a graph but its' non-descendants still satisfy the condition of \cref{thm:log-condition}, then the \ac{raps} succeeds in $\cO(\log^k n)$ expected number of interventions.
+Additionally, from \cref{thm:exact} it is easy to see that the $\log{n}$ upper bound on the number of distinct node interventions is tight.